AxisCommunications/acap-documentation/CODE_OF_CONDUCT.md

-# Contributor covenant code of conduct
+# Contributor Covenant Code of Conduct

-## Our pledge
+## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and